 - 4.23 In Catterick Garrison town centre as illustrated in appendix 2 the proportion of A1 retail units in the defined primary frontages including Princes Gate has remained the same since the last survey was completed.
-The Princes Gate development has been completed in this monitoring year and all units are occupied with the exception of 3.
-There are 6 vacant units in the town centre which includes 2 of the restaurants (A3/A5) units within the Cinema building at Princes Gate which are yet to be occupied and also an A2 unit at Princes Gate which had been expected to be occupied by Coral Bookmakers. - 4.24 A health check has also been completed for Catterick Garrison town centre to assess its current vitality and viability.
+There are 6 vacant units in the town centre which continues to include 2 of the restaurants (A3/A5) units within the Cinema building at Princes Gate which are yet to be occupied.
+There is also a vacant A2 unit at Princes Gate along with the former Brantanos (A1) Unit. - 4.24 A health check has also been completed for Catterick Garrison town centre to assess its current vitality and viability.
 The health check can be found at appendix 2.